turinglabsorg/datahub-learn/network-documentation/near/tutorials/how-to-write-and-deploy-smart-contract-in-rust.md

 }
 ```
-The above code is boilerplate code for testing.
 Here we are setting our testing environment with various parameters.
-You can read about how to set your testing environment [here](https://docs.rs/near-sdk/3.1.0/near_sdk/struct.VMContext.html).
+You can read about how to setup your testing environment [here](https://docs.rs/near-sdk/3.1.0/near_sdk/struct.VMContext.html).

 Let's write our first test for `create_update` and `read` methods.
 Add following snippet below the comment `// test 1`: